swiftwasm/carton/README.md

 stale output is cleaned up from your terminal screen by default.
 If you have a custom `index.html` page you'd like to use when serving, pass a path to it with a `--custom-index-page` option.

-The `carton test` command runs your test suite in the [`wasmer`](https://wasmer.io/) environment.
+The `carton test` command runs your test suite in the [`wasmer`](https://wasmer.io/) environment, or in the browser environment.
+You can switch between these with the `--environment` option, passing either `wasmer` or `defaultBrowser` values to it respectively.
-Unfortunately, this currently requires a presence of `LinuxMain.swift` file and explicit test manifests, `--enable-test-discovery` flag is not supported yet.
-Projects that can build their test suite on macOS can use `swift test --generate-linuxmain` command to generate this file.

 The `carton sdk` command and its subcommands allow you to manage installed SwiftWasm toolchains, but is rarely needed, as `carton dev` installs the recommended version of SwiftWasm automatically.